-Do you have a ton of dandelions around the start of spring?
-Some people look at them as a weed, but did you know that you can actually use them to make many delicious items?
+Do you have a lot of dandelions around the start of spring?
+Some people look at them as weed, but did you know that you can actually use them to make many delicious items?

 Before you turn your nose up, hear me out for a second.

 You can make dandelion jelly, dandelion cookies, and the topic we are going to discuss, making wine from dandelions.
-So whether you are a wine drinker or not, you may want to keep this recipe in your hip pocket.
-It could make a great gift and also you might want to try to cook with it too.
+Whether you are a wine drinker or not, you may want to keep this recipe in your hip pocket.
+It could make a great gift and also, you might want to try to cook with it too.

-Here are two methods for putting your dandelions to work and turning them into wine:
+Here are 2 methods for putting your dandelions to work and turning them into wine:

 - 1 package of brewing yeast